strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/caddy-proxy.md

 Below are 3 example Caddy configurations:

-- Sub-domain based such as `api.example.com`
+- Subdomain-based such as `api.example.com`
-- Sub-folder based with both the API and Admin on the same sub-folder such as `example.com/test/api` and `example.com/test/admin`
+- Subfolder-based with both the API and Admin on the same subfolder (e.g. `example.com/test/api` and `example.com/test/admin`)
-- Sub-folder based with split API and Admin such as `example.com/api` and `example.com/dashboard`
+- Subfolder-based with split API and admin panel (e.g. `example.com/api` and `example.com/dashboard`)

 ::::: tabs card

-:::: tab Sub-Domain
+:::: tab Subdomain

-#### Sub-Domain
+#### Subdomain

-This config is using the sub-domain that is dedicated to Strapi only.
-It will bind to port 80 HTTP and proxies all requests (both api and admin) to the Strapi server running locally on the address specified.
-If you have configured Caddy properly to handle automated SSL you can remove the `http://` and Caddy will automatically convert all HTTP to HTTPS traffic.
+This configuration is using a subdomain dedicated to Strapi only.
+It will bind to port 80 HTTP and proxies all requests (both API and admin) to the Strapi server running locally on the address specified.
+If you have configured Caddy properly to handle automated SSL, you can remove the `http://` and Caddy will automatically convert all HTTP to HTTPS traffic.

 ---